 Screenshot added to feedback form

-There are a couple of ways to gather this type of feedback including embedded feedback forms (on text-filled pages such as FAQs or instructions), proactive triggers (once a visitor has scrolled to the bottom of the page), and visual feedback.
+There are a couple of ways to gather this type of feedback including embedded user experience survey forms (on text-filled pages such as FAQs or instructions), proactive triggers (once a visitor has scrolled to the bottom of the page), and visual feedback.
 To read more about how to collect these, check out this post.

 And then there’s website design.
 Poor website design is an easy way to lose touch with your customers.
 For example, if your website is difficult to navigate, or if a certain button isn’t ‘clickable’ or visible within the checkout process, your customers are bound to drop off.